What is Profile-Guided Optimization (PGO)?

 - Writing the

-files to disk
+.profrawfiles to disk

 Rust doesn’t reinvent this wheel.
-Instead, it reuses LLVM’s runtime by bundling its C code into a Rust crate called profiler_builtins
+Instead, it reuses LLVM’s runtime by bundling its C code into a Rust crate called profiler_builtins.
+This crate wraps the profiling logic from compile-rt and makes it available in Rust builds.

-To make this work, you must explicitly enable it during compiler builds by bootstrap.toml
+To make this work, you must explicitly enable it during compiler builds by bootstrap.toml settings :

 profiler = true